isaqb-org/glossary/manuscript/3-terms-M-Z.md

 {#term-stable-abstractions-principle}
 ### Stable Abstractions Principle

-A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).
+A fundamental heuristic for designing the structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

 Category: Design-Principle

 {#term-stable-dependencies-principle}
 ### Stable Dependencies Principle

-A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).
+A fundamental heuristic for designing the structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

 Category: Design-Principle